fphilipe/PHFRefreshControl/README.md

 ## Why?

 - Other existing solutions were quite complex and often implement an infinite scroll thingy and a last refresh date which I don't need.
 - These also often don't work correctly if you use a top `contentInset` on the scroll view which I need.
-Heck not even Apple's own █████████ respects that property (but then again, it's still β).
+Heck not even Apple's own UIRefreshControl respects that property.

 ## Features